Crosley Engine Family Tree - CIBA Years

 Just from observations:

-Late engines with 6 numbers in the serial number, not counting any letters, have a higher frequency of cast steel cranks and strapped mains.
-Most late generator engines besides having the 6 digit serial number have a C stamped by the serial number and all late generator engines have cast steel or better cranks, strapped mains and heavier crankcases.
+Late engines with 6 numbers in the serial number (late 51 to 52), not counting any letters, have a higher frequency of nodular iron cranks (often mistakenly called cast steel) and strapped mains.
+Most late generator engines have a C stamped by the serial number.
+All late generator engines have nodular iron or the better drop forged steel cranks, strapped mains and heavier crankcases.
+The date is not known when the block embossing changed to AeroJet.

 Post Crosley